bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

 <!--more-->

-For example, the C++ [Realtime Math] library sets up it's own defines based on definitions passed in from the build system:
+For example, the C++ [Realtime Math] library sets up its own defines based on definitions passed in from the build system:

 [Realtime Math]: https://github.com/nfrechette/rtm